Buying a service

 Can I withhold money if I am not happy with the service?

-It may be tempting to withhold money to help with negotiations where you are in dispute with a service supplier.
+It can be tempting to withhold money to help with negotiations where you are in dispute with a service supplier.
 However, withholding money could put you in breach of your contract.

 Where to get more help

-You may get advice and help from one of the trade and representative organisations listed here.
+You can get advice and help from one of the trade and representative organisations listed here.
 However, there are many service suppliers who are not members of any trade or professional body.

-If you have used the traders complaints procedure and the problem is still not resolved, you may need to consider using the small claims procedure (for jobs less than €2,000) or taking a civil case (for claims over €2,000).
+If you have used the traders complaints procedure and the problem is still not resolved, you can use the small claims procedure (for jobs less than €2,000) or taking a civil case (for claims over €2,000).

 Check your home insurance policy to see whether it covers you for legal expenses for contract disputes with service suppliers.